Tapioca pudding: Varieties

 The pudding can be made from scratch using tapioca in a variety of forms: flakes, coarse meal, sticks, and pearls.
 Many commercial packaged mixes are also available.
 In some areas, the milk used in making the pudding is substituted for coconut milk.

 Ingredients served alongside and put into tapioca pudding have varied over time.
 An American style of tapioca pudding in the 19th century was known to contain no sugar within the pudding itself but would be served with sugar and cream on the side.
 Some recipes circulated in the British Empire during the 18th century used cinnamon, red wine, and even bone marrow as seasonings for the pudding.
 Tapioca pudding is a popular type of Tong sui in Chinese cuisine.
 In southern India, jawhuarusee payasam, another type of tapioca pudding, is often made during festivals.

 History

 A significant reason for tapioca pudding's popularity was the ease of acquiring tapioca balls compared to its alternative, sago.
-Tapioca pearls originate from the harvesting of cassava, which required less labor to harvest and grew faster compared to sago.
+Tapioca pearls originate from the harvesting of cassava, which requires less labor to harvest and grows faster compared to sago.
 Tapioca pudding would become a prominent staple in school lunches in the UK, Australia, and the United States.

 British schoolchildren have nicknamed the dish frog spawn due to its appearance.
 The Guardian described it as "Britain's most hated school pudding" with names such as fisheyes, frogspawn, and eyeball pudding.
 It is, however, making a comeback in the 21st century in many restaurants, including several Michelin-starred restaurants.

 Tapioca pudding was one of the dishes that Rhode Island army officers ate for their Fourth of July celebrations during the siege of Petersburg.

-In the United Kingdom, July 16th is recognized as National Tapioca Pudding Day.
+In the United Kingdom, July 15 is recognized as National Tapioca Pudding Day.